openfga/cli/README.md

 * `--file`: Specifies the file name, `json`, `yaml` and `csv` files are supported
 * `--max-tuples-per-write`: Max tuples to send in a single write (optional, default=1)
 * `--max-parallel-requests`: Max requests to send in parallel (optional, default=4)
+* `--hide-imported-tuples`: When importing from a file, do not output successfully imported tuples in the command output (optional, default=false)

 ###### Example (with arguments)
 - `fga tuple write --store-id=01H0H015178Y2V4CX10C2KGHF4 user:anne can_view document:roadmap`